lucassimao/cashflow-spring-boot-backend/README.md

 - Angular/TypeScript

-## How to run with the development enviroment
+## How to run with the development environment

 - Ensure a properly configured MySQL database instance is running and create a new database to be used by this application
 - edit the properties __spring.datasource.url__, __spring.datasource.username__, __spring.datasource.password__ in the file  **src/main/resources/application.properties** and ensure they are properly configured for your enviroment.
 Property names are self explanatory.
 - If you have apache maven (3.1+) on your system's classpath, just run:
 > mvn spring-boot:run
-- otherwise run and if you are on a linux box:
+- otherwise anf if you are on a linux box, run:
 > ./mvnw spring-boot:run
 - ... on a windows machine
 > ./mvnw.bat spring-boot:run